adhearsion/adhearsion-website/views/docs/call-controllers.md

 ## Making outbound calls

-An outbound call may be created and sent to a new Call Controller instead of joining to an existing call.
+An outbound call may be created and sent to a new CallController instead of joining to an existing call.
 In this case it is possible to have an inbound call, or event, trigger a new call that plays a message, allows a user to be prompted for input before further action and more.

-When the outbound call is placed in an existing Call Controller that new call is routed to a new Call Controller via Adhearsion configuration just like an inbound call.
+When the outbound call is placed in an existing CallController that new call is routed to a new CallController via Adhearsion configuration just like an inbound call.

 ```ruby
 # config/adhearsion.rb